gura-lang/gura-lang.github.io/language-manual/chapter-17.md

 image('foo.jpg').write('foo.png')
 </code></pre>
 <p>
+Importing a module that can handle a specific image type would expand the feature of `image` function and add some methods to `image` class that read/write the image file.
-Before <code>image</code> function, you have to import a module that can handle an image type.
-The following table shows image types and associated module names.
+The following table shows image types and their associated module names.
 </p>
 <p>
 <table>